EXCLUSIVE-Amazon.com previews FTC defense at companywide meeting -transcript

 FACTBOX-What retailers have launched U.S. marketplaces since Amazon's FTC antitrust probe

-(Reporting by Greg Bensinger in San Francisco Editing by Kenneth Li and Matthew Lewis)
+(Reporting by Greg Bensinger in San Francisco Editing by Kenneth Li, Matthew Lewis and Leslie Adler)

 ((greg.bensinger@thomsonreuters.com; Reuters Messaging: @gregbensinger))